-Hostels are great for solo travelers.
+The hostel experience is great for solo travelers.
 And with the cost of everything going up, including the cost of travel, hostels are a better deal than ever.

-The Hostel Experience for Solo Travelers: Cheap, Cheerful, and Social Accommodation
+The Hostel Experience: Cheap, Cheerful, and Social

 I started going to hostels when I was fifteen.
 It was my first trip without family.
 I fell in love with them then and continue to go to hostels now, despite being, well, a few decades older.

 Hostels have personality.
 They tend to be unique and individual with decor to match.
-There are hostels in purpose-built buildings and hostels in buildings–hotels castles, chalets–that have been modified to suit.
+There are hostels in purpose-built buildings and hostels in buildings–hotels, castles, chalets–that have been modified to suit.
 Some are the passion project of an individual and others are part of larger hostel chains.

 There are party hostels that are the priority for some solo travelers.
 But there are also quiet hostels, backcountry hostels, and some for digital nomads.